-(e) Liquidity Risk Management
+(d) Liquidity Risk Management

 The Company manages liquidity risk by maintaining adequate reserves, by continuously monitoring forecast and actual cash flows and matching the maturity profiles of financial assets and liabilities.
-The maturity profile of financial liabilities is disclosed in note 11.
+The maturity profile of financial liabilities is disclosed in Note 11.

-(f) Categories of Financial Instruments 2017 NZ\$ Financial Assets: Amortised cost 4,406,303 Financial Liabilities; Amortised cost 2,574,629
+2018 NZ\$ 2017 NZ\$ (e) Categories of Financial Instruments · Financial Assets: Measured at amortised cost 5,914,105 4,406,303 Financial Liabilities: Measured at amortised cost 3,739,647 2,574,629